Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 - 25% off eligible in-flight purchases when you use your card on American Airlines flights

 If you are a small business owner, you should really consider the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®.
-In addition to the large sign-up bonus, you’ll earn 2X American Airlines miles per $1 spent at certain telecommunications, rental car merchants, at gas stations, and on American airlines.
+In addition to the large sign-up bonus, you’ll earn 2X American Airlines miles per $1 spent at certain telecommunications and rental car merchants, at gas stations, and on American Airlines.
 You’ll also get:

 - Free first checked bag for you and up to 4 travel companions on the same reservation (domestic American Airlines flights only)

 - Enjoy preferred boarding on American Airlines flights

 - 25% savings on in-flight Wi-Fi purchased with your card